 — I don’t remember, said Dan holding back his crying.

 — We are not in any hurry.
 Take your time and think about it, said dad.
-How you been to the drawer more than once?
+Have you been to the drawer more than once?

 — Yes, I have.